Perceptive-Cloud/helix/README.md

 Helix was written by Kevin Baird and Michael Wood.

-Helix is maintained and funded by [Twistage, inc](http://twistage.com)
+Helix is maintained and funded by [Twistage, Inc](http://twistage.com)

-The names and logos for twistage are trademarks of twistage, inc.
+The names and logos for twistage are trademarks of Twistage, Inc.

 License
 -------

-Helix is Copyright © 2008-2012 Twistage, inc.
+Helix is Copyright © 2008-2012 Twistage, Inc.